core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 parameter problem with the value of an elective option.
 More detailed information SHOULD be included as a diagnostic payload.

+For CoAP over UDP, messages which contain syntax violations MUST be processed as message format errors.
+As described in Sections 4.2 and 4.3 of {{RFC7252}}, such messages are rejected by sending a matching Reset message and otherwise ignoring the message.

-One reason for an sender to generate an Abort message is a general syntax error in the byte-stream received.
-No specific option has been defined for this, as the details of that syntax error are best left to a diagnostic payload.
+For CoAP over reliable transports, the recipient rejects such messages by sending an Abort message and otherwise ignoring the message.
+No specific option has been defined for the Abort message in this case, as the details are best left to a diagnostic payload.

 ## Signaling examples